Java Workflow Engines Comparison

 Reading time: 7 minutes 6 seconds

-Before you dig into Java workflow engine comparison we suggest you to have a look at Workflow Server, a standalone language-agnostic workflow solution that requires no development efforts whatsoever and can be integrated with Java, NodeJS, PHP, Ruby, and .NET applications via a REST API.
-Beware, that we stopped supporting the Java version of Workflow Engine in April 2018.
-Hence, Java engines are compared to Workflow Server despite it being a standalone solution.
+Before reading about Java workflow engine comparison we suggest you have a look at Workflow Server, a standalone workflow solution that requires no development efforts whatsoever and can be integrated with Java, NodeJS, PHP, Ruby, and .NET applications via a REST API.
+Please, keep in mind, that we stopped supporting Java version for Workflow Engine in April 2018.
+That is why in this article we compare Java engines to Workflow Server, not Workflow Engine.

-There are quite a lot of open source solutions that are geared towards workflow process automation.
-The question is how to choose the right one and what factors should be taken into account.
-Below you may find a table that provides a comparison of Java workflow engines available on the market, including their major features description.
+There are quite a lot of open source solutions that provide workflow process automation.
+The question is how to choose the right one and what factors should be taken into account before choosing.
+Below you will find a table that shows a comparison of Java workflow engines available on the market, including their major features description.

 |Workflow types||State machine||State machine||State machine||State machine||State machine|

 |Supported databases||MS SQL Server, PostgreSQL, Oracle, MySQL, MongoDB||MS SQL, PostgreSQL, Oracle, MySQL, H2, DB2||db2, derby, h2, hsqldb, mysql, oracle, postgresql, sqlserver||MS SQL, PostgreSQL, Oracle, MySQL, H2, DB2, MariaDB||PostgreSQL, Oracle, MySQL, H2, Apache Cassandra|